mrsharp-milken/FixerUpper/README.md

 * One closing tag on each line (a closing tag can be on the same line as its opening tag if there are no child elements)
 * Each child element is indented one tab space further than its parent.

-Once you think you've finished formatting this correctly, your IDE offers a great way for you to check your work.
-Go to Edit, Reformat Code, then select html format.
+Once you think you've finished formatting this correctly, [online HTML validators like this one](https://jsonformatter.org/html-validator) offer a great way for you to check your work.
+Paste in your code and click "Format HTML."
 Make sure you finish yourself **before** checking your work so you can develop your own intuition for this.

 ### Part Two: Fixing Bugs